 Thousands of primary sources, including books, pamphlets, articles, and illustrations related to the abolition of the transatlantic slave trade; also includes secondary sources and maps.
 From the he Schomburg Center for Research in Black Culture, New York Public Library.

 A rich collection of primary sources related to U.S. history and culture; materials are drawn from the Library of Congress and other research libraries.
-Includes digitized manuscripts, government documents, pamphlets, and books as well as photographs, prints, maps, sheet music, video clips, and sound files.
-The Library believes that this content is either in the public domain, has no known copyright, or has been cleared by the copyright owner for public use.

-This collection is public domain and are not protected by copyright
+This collection is public domain and are not protected by copyright.

 Full text of over 2,000 slave narratives; some have audio recordings.
 The oral histories were collected between 1936 and 1938 as part of the Federal Writers' Project of the Work Progress Administration (WPA).